agentggg/DayTrade-ICT-Documentation/docs/strategies.md

     - [ ] Max trade per session, then walk away
       - You should not take more than X amount of trades per day
     - [ ] Only trade your setup and nothing else

+- ## Non-ICT Strategies
+  - <span style="color:gold">**Opening Range Break**</span> - <u>*casper*</u>
+    - Catch expanding markets
+    - [ ] First 15-minute candle high and low
+    - [ ] Drop down to lower time frame
+    - [ ] Wait for clear displacement through the range
+        - Big strong aggresive candle that closes through the range
+            - FVG
+    - [ ] You can come in when candle close, or retest
+    - [ ] Stop loss goes at the candle that caused the displacement
+        - Don't want to see price come back up to the range
+        - 2:1 RR